zachpino/mixed-reality-storytelling/week01/marker.md

 </html>
 ```

 Multiple markers can be prepared and linked to different a-frame entities.
+How could we animate an entity pinned to a marker?

 -----